hwikgren/PNANetwork/NetworkCreation/Readme.md

 * Give a weight to each connection between two individuals:
 	* there are two alternative ways of calculating the weight
 		* the simple way is to count all the documents in which both individuals are mentioned
-		* in order to alleviate the impact of false connections between people who had nothing to do with each other but just happened to be mentioned in the same text (e.g., a long list of names), the weight can be normalized by giving less weight to connections found in documents with many people:
+		* in order to alleviate the impact of false connections between people who had nothing to do with each other but just happened to be mentioned in the same text (e.g., a long list of names), the weight can be calculated by giving less weight to connections found in documents with many people:
 			* dividing 1 by the number of individuals in the document -1 \[1/(n-1)]
 	* If the same pair appears in another document, sum up the weights
 	* For each name in the pairs